 An appeal is a request by you, or your authorized representative, to have an adverse benefit determination reviewed and reconsidered.
-There are different appeals processes for Health Services Claims (hospital, medical, mental health and substance abuse), Ancillary Health Services Claims (pharmacy, dental and vision), and Life/AD&D Claims.
+There are different appeals processes for Health Services Claims (hospital, medical, mental health and substance abuse), Ancillary Health Services Claims (pharmacy, dental and vision), Life/AD&D Claims, Pensioner's Death Benefit Claims and Short-Term Disability Claims.